Your body absorbs certain magnesium supplements more easily. Some types may help support specific health issues.

 It’s typically taken orally to replenish low magnesium levels.
 Due to its natural laxative effect, it’s also sometimes used at higher doses to treat constipation.

-What’s more, it’s occasionally marketed as a calming agent to help relieve symptoms associated with depression and anxiety, but more research is needed on these uses (
+It’s occasionally marketed as a calming agent to help relieve symptoms associated with depression and anxiety, but more research is needed on these uses (

 Magnesium citrate is one of the most popular types of magnesium supplements and easily absorbed by your body.
 It’s mainly used to raise magnesium levels and treat constipation.